-Preparing For Revisionary Breast Augmentation Surgery
+Preparing For Breast Implant Removal and Revision Surgery

 The previous implant is removed and then a decision needs to be made on whether the capsule needs to be removed in part or in its entirety.
 A further decision needs to be made as to whether to change the pocket placement of the implant.
-Following this the new implant if required is placed in the new pocket and the incisions closed.
+Following this, the new implant if required is placed in the new pocket and the incisions closed.
 If an uplift is performed this is usually performed at this time.
 The wounds are then closed with dissolvable stitches.

-There is often a sense of pressure on the chest, a discomfort around the outside of the implant due to the pressure effect and the skin feels tight and swollen.
-You should wear a support bra and keep this in place day and night for at least 4 weeks.
-You may be able to go home the same day but often with revisionary breast augmentation you should stay in overnight.
-You should keep the wounds dry for the next week.
-You should arrange for someone to pick you up following surgery and have some support at home when you are discharged.
+There is often a sense of pressure on the chest, a discomfort around the outside of the implant due to the pressure effect and due to the skin feeling tight and swollen.
+You should wear a support bra following breast augmentation revision surgery and keep this in place day and night for at least 4 weeks.
+You may be able to go home the same day but often with breast implant revision surgery, you should stay in overnight.
+You should keep the wounds dry for the next week and arrange for someone to pick you up following surgery.
+Also, you will need to have some support at home when you are discharged.

 In terms of later complications the most problematic is infection.
 Often in these scenarios it is necessary to remove the implants and leave things to settle before considering reimplantation at a later date (often 3-6 months).
 This is extremely uncommon.

-Implants do change over time and all implants develop a capsule even after revisionary breast augmentation.
+Implants do change over time and all implants develop a capsule even after breast augmentation revision surgery.
 This is a scar that forms within 6 weeks of surgery, it is a protective layer but it can change over time and thicken and scar.
 If this were to occur it is called capsular contracture and can cause change to the shape and can cause discomfort.
 The chances of having a re-operation for any reason after a breast augmentation are about 1-3% a year.
 So, after 10 years about 10-30% of women will have had a re-operation.
-Aside change of size; capsular contracture is the most common reason for re-operation.
+Aside from change of size; capsular contracture is the most common reason for re-operation.

-You may, especially if you are thin, be able to feel the edges of the implants.
-This is an inevitable consequence of the operation and will not improve with time.
+Although all implants can rotate within the pocket, when anatomical implants rotate they can cause a change in shape.
+Often this is self-limiting but if this was to become troublesome it may be necessary to replace the implants.
+This is uncommon.
+Also, you may, especially if you are thin, be able to feel the edges of the implants.
+This is an inevitable consequence of breast implant revision surgery and will not improve with time.
 Over time ripples or folds may be palpable especially in certain positions.

 With time just as the implant ages so does the breast tissue.
 This is particularly an issue with childbirth.
-It may be that further surgery to tighten the skin is required at a later date and everyone undergoing breast augmentation should be aware of the need for further surgery for both the implants and also the skin / breast tissue.
+It may be that further implant revision surgery to tighten the skin is required at a later date and everyone undergoing breast augmentation should be aware of the need for further surgery for both the implants and also the skin / breast tissue.

 Implications On Mammograms And Screening

 Breast implants push your natural breasts forward and so do not make it any more difficult to examine your breasts for lumps.
-You need to be aware that 1in 10 women do develop breast cancer and if you find a discrete lump you should consult with your GP.
+You need to be aware that 1 in 10 women do develop breast cancer and if you find a discrete lump you should consult with your GP.
 If you find a lump or you are at an age to enter a breast-screening programme you may be offered a mammogram.
 You need to tell the mammography service that you have breast implants as you may require special views or potentially a different type of scan.